 Our other main stop for today was in Konya.
 We highly recommend visiting the science center if you’re looking for things to do in Konya.

-The big dome-like building looked deserted outside, but we were pleased to see plenty of life inside.
+The big, dome-like building looked deserted from the outside, but we were pleased to see plenty of life inside.

 The entry fee is so low.
-It was about 1 USD for us all to enter!
+It was about 1 USD for all of us to enter!

 And there is plenty to keep the family busy for three or four hours.
-We had about two hours to explore the interactive exhibits, from the human body, to forces, robots, and more.
-As an unschooling mama, we’d love to visit this place regularly if we were staying longer.
+We had about two hours to explore the interactive exhibits, including the human body, forces, robots, and more.
+As an unschooling mama, I’d love to visit this place regularly if we were staying longer.

-The idea was to arrive in Side early enough to explore the ancient city, but after a challenging final few hours on the road, it was dark when we arrived.
+The idea was to arrive in Side early enough to explore the ancient city, but after a challenging final few hours on the road, we arrived in the dark.

 The kids are maybe beginning to understand the concept of time and how we can only get so many things in (especially when moaning about being in the car forces us to stop in the middle of nowhere and takes up a good chunk of time).